Meissen, How to Spend a Day in the Porcelain City of Germany

 Frauenkirche in Meissen, Germany

-The historical round walk around the Domplatz starts from Schlossstufen and ends at the Hohlweg.
-The 500-metre route has views of the Elbe Valley and the old town.
-The highlights are Meissen Cathedral and the Albrechtburg Castle.
+The historical circular stroll around the Domplatz started at Schlossstufen and ended at the Hohlweg.
+Covering a distance of 500 metres, the pathway offers views of the Elbe Valley and the old town.
+Notable attractions along the route include the Meissen Cathedral and the Albrechtburg Castle.

 Meissen Cathedral (Dom am Platz, Address: Domplatz 7, Meissen)

-The first building jumped into my sight was the cathedral with its two spires.
+The first building that caught my eye was the cathedral with its twin spires.
 It is a masterpiece of Gothic architecture.
-Although the construction of the cathedral began around 1250, the two cathedral towers were completed in 1909.
-The cathedral contains several grave plates made from P. Vischer’s workshop.
-Visitors can see statues, beautiful columns, and high ceilings inside of the cathedral.
+Although the construction of the cathedral began around 1250, the final touches on the two towers were completed in 1909.
+Stepping inside, visitors are greeted by intricate grave plates crafted by P. Vischer’s workshop, along with statues, elegant columns, and lofty ceilings that add to the cathedral’s grandeur.

 Albrechtburg Castle (Address: Domplatz 1, Meissen)